 Like so many other card games, BlackJack can be traced back to the gaming houses of 17th century France.
 It was know then as “Vingt En Un” or just plain “Twenty-One”.
 By the late 18th century it had crossed the Atlantic to America where in the chaos of colonialism and immigration, it proceeded without any legal opposition.

 The object of the game is to beat the Dealer with a Total of 21 or less.
 The Dealer draws on 16 and Stands on 17.
 The player, on the other hand, may draw as many cards as he likes, so long as his total remains under 21.
 If it goes past, he busts, and loses his bet.
-You can learn more about the rules at Kewl BlackJack.
-Additionally if you're looking for some great options for blackjack and reputable online casinos visiting the following listing page featured on www.casinoadvisor.com can help you decide where to play.
+If you're looking for some great options for blackjack and reputable online casinos visiting the following listing page featured on www.casinoadvisor.com can help you decide where to play.

 If the Player’s first two cards are any ‘10’ and any Ace, this is called a “Blackjack” and pays 3-2.
 If the Player’s Total is equal to the Dealer’s Total, this is called a “Push” and no transaction takes place.